mcenek/SNAP/assets/NetGen/README.txt

    Linux: /usr/share/java/junit4.jar

-   "javac -cp .:/usr/share/java/junit4.jar *.java" "jar cfmv NetGen.jar MANIFEST.MF *.class"
+   "javac -cp .:/usr/share/java/junit4.jar *.java"

-   Finally, copy the NetGen.jar into the assets/NetGen/ directory and don't forget to change the owner (and permissions if needed)
+   Alternatively if you don't have junit installed, you can compile, but leave out the NetGenTest.java "javac Filter.java IO.java Main.java Network.java SemanticPair.java Tokenizer.java"

+   "sudo jar cfmv ../assets/NetGen/NetGenL4.jar MANIFEST.MF *.class"

+   Change the owner if needed (and permissions)
-   Linux: sudo chown www-data:www-data NetGen.jar
+   Linux: sudo chown www-data:www-data NetGenL4.jar

-Terminal command to run NetGen.jar: java -jar NetGen.jar input.txt stopword.txt frequency* freqMin* freqMax*
+Terminal command to run NetGenL4.jar: java -jar NetGenL4.jar input.txt stopword.txt frequency* freqMin* freqMax*

 input.txt: The path and name of the file you wish to create a network of. stopword.txt: The path and name of the file containing the stop words.